realworldocaml/book/book/foreign-function-interface/README.md

   (flags     :standard -cclib -lncurses))
 ```

+\noindent
+And now we can build it with Dune.

 ```sh dir=examples/correct/ffi_hello
 $ dune build hello.exe
 ```

-Running `./hello.native` should now display a Hello World in your terminal!
+Running `hello.exe` should now display a Hello World in your terminal!
-[Ctypes library/build directives for]{.idx}

-Ctypes wouldn't be very useful if it were limited to only defining simple C
+Ctypes wouldn't be very useful if it were limited to only defining
-types, of course.
-It provides full support for C pointer arithmetic, pointer
+simple C types, of course.
+It provides full support for C pointer
-conversions, and reading and writing through pointers, using OCaml functions
+arithmetic, pointer conversions, and reading and writing through
-as function pointers to C code, as well as struct and union definitions.
+pointers, using OCaml functions as function pointers to C code, as
+well as struct and union definitions.

 We'll go over some of these features in more detail for the remainder of the
 chapter by using some POSIX date functions as running